akhilsaini/aws-csa-2017/README.md

 <summary>Performance Efficiency : WAF Third Pillar</summary>

 Focuses on how to use computing requirements efficiently to meet business needs.
-How to manage efficiency as demand changes and technology evolves.
-Constantly question current architecture vis-a-vi current available services
+How to maintain/manage efficiency as demand changes and technology evolves.
+Constantly question current architecture vis-a-vi current available services.

+Am I using the best services available??

 ### Design Principles

   - Democratize advanced technologies.
 Team can consume advanced technologies as services instead of building expertise.
-E.g. DynamoDB, Machine Learning.
-Etc.
+E.g. DynamoDB, Machine Learning, Elastic Transcoder Etc.
-  - Go global in minutes.
+  - Go global in minutes. e.g. Cloudformation Template usage.
-  - Use server-less architecture
+  - Use server-less architecture.

 ### Areas of Performance Efficiency